open-dynaMIX/simple-mpv-webui/README.md

 # simple-mpv-webui
 ...is a web based user interface with controls for the [mpv mediaplayer](https://mpv.io/).
-It serves a web page on port 8080.

 ## Usage
 To use it, simply copy `webui.lua` and the `webui-page`-folder to `~/.mpv/scripts`, mpv will then run it automatically.

 Alternatively you can also use the `--script` option from mpv or add something like `scripts-add=/path/to/simple-mpv-webui/webui.lua` to `mpv.conf`.

-Note that as the port is hard coded, only one instance can be run at a time.
-This should be quite trivial to fix.
+By default it serves the webui on port 8080.
+You can change the port with `--script-opts=webui-port=${PORT}`.

 ## Dependencies
  - [luasocket](https://github.com/diegonehab/luasocket)